 - the number of hours required for the internship and what quarter(s) you would like to do the internship

 Below are some examples of the types of internships we may offer.
-Actual internship positions vary from quarter to quarter.
+Actual internship positions may vary and may not be available every quarter.

 Acquisitions Department: Electronic Resources